 Jorge Ruiz de Velasco became a member of the board of directors of The Wallace Foundation in June 2017.

-He joined the John W. Gardner Center at Stanford University as associate director in 2013, coming from Berkeley Law, where he had been director of the Warren Institute's Program on Education Law and Policy.
+He serves as deputy director of the John W. Gardner Center for Youth and Their Communities at Stanford University, which he joined as associate director in 2013.
+Previously, Ruiz de Velasco was director of the Warren Institute's Program on Education Law and Policy at Berkeley Law.
 The focus of his work is the study and promotion of change in public schools, the implications of education reform for disadvantaged students, education law and policy, and the effect of immigration on schools and communities.

 Before his appointment to the Warren Institute, Ruiz de Velasco served terms as a program officer for educational opportunity and scholarship at the Ford Foundation, and as a senior program officer at both The James Irvine Foundation and the William and Flora Hewlett Foundation.